-Here at That Clean Life, we have created a pre-made Elimination Diet program for our Business members that includes a meal plan, itemized grocery list, recipes and even a prep guide.
+We have created a pre-made Elimination Diet Program for That Clean Life Members, which includes a meal plan, itemized grocery list, recipes and even a prep guide.
 Our Elimination Diet features recipes like Carrot Cake Chia Pudding, simple Roasted Winter Vegetables, and even nightshade-free Shepherd’s Pie.
-It contains everything you need to keep clients on-track and hopefully feeling their best.
+It contains everything you need to keep clients on-track and feeling their best.

 By providing a therapeutic relationship, comprehensive resources, and a realistic plan you can have a lot more success stories come out of your practice.